srijan-singh/srijan-singh/README.md

 ## About

-- 📫 I'm conducting labs on python programming at my university for undergraduate students in 3rd semester.
+- 📫 I'm conducting labs on python & algorithms at my university for undergraduates in 3rd and 4th semester.
 - 🌱 I’m currently in 6th Semester and pursuing my bachelors in computer science engineering.
 - 🔭 I’m open for internship opportunities in Software Engineering.
 - 💬 Ask me about data structures, algorithms, cryptography, distributed systems and machine learning.